bberdibekov/fortehack/frontend/README.md

-Here is the updated `README.md` reflecting the new capabilities (Use Case Viewer, Data Dictionary, NFRs, and enhanced Visual styling).

----

 # AI Business Analyst Platform

 A **AI Agent Interface** designed to automate business analysis.
 This platform mimics the workflow of a human analyst, holding conversations to gather requirements and automatically generating structured documentation (User Stories, Process Flows, Use Cases, Data Dictionaries) in real-time.